marcuswonder/cancan.io/README.md

 ## Unsolved Problems:
  * Although CRUD operations are restricted on the back-end, there is no front-end authorisation
  * Users and Admins are duplicated on the BoardDetail component.
 Authorizations remain functional, but the UX suffers from this
- * Upon signup new users are not directed to the home page
  * Date selectors return the day prior to selected date
  * The site is not responsive